awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 [encrypted data keys](structures.md#encrypted-data-key) produced by the AWS KMS Hierarchical Keyring.

-This structure is formed using the 16 byte `salt` used to derive the `derivedBranchKey` concatanated with the AES-GCM-256 12 byte `IV` concatanated with the byte representation of the UUID branch key version from the AWS DDB response `version` value concatanated with the AES Encryption output from the [branch key wrapping](#branch-key-wrapping).
+This structure is formed using the 16 byte `salt` used to derive the `derivedBranchKey` concatenated with the AES-GCM-256 12 byte `IV` concatenated with the byte representation of the UUID branch key version from the AWS DDB response `version` value concatenated with the AES Encryption output from the [branch key wrapping](#branch-key-wrapping).

 The following table describes the fields that form the ciphertext for this keyring.
 The bytes are appended in the order shown.